gelileo/python101/maze/readme.md

 1. **Visualize Maze Solving Algorithms**: Demonstrates algorithms like BFS (Breadth-First Search) and DFS (Depth-First Search) to solve mazes.
 2. **Interactive Maze Navigation**: Users can navigate through the maze manually.
 3. **Maze Editor**: Create or modify mazes interactively and save them for later use.
+4. **Save and Load Mazes**: The editor now supports saving and loading mazes as JSON files.
+5. **Reset Button**: Added a reset button to clear the maze in the editor.

 ### Key Components
 1. **`main.py`**: The entry point of the project.
 It provides three modes: